prody/ProDy/doc/commands/prody_catdcd.rst

     -h, --help            show this help message and exit --quiet               suppress info messages to stderr
     --examples            show usage examples and exit
-    -s SELSTR, --select SELSTR
-                          atom selection (default: "all")
+    -s SEL, --select SEL  atom selection (default: all) -o FILE, --output FILE
-    -o FILENAME, --output FILENAME
-                          output filename (default: "trajectory.dcd")
+                          output filename (default: trajectory.dcd)
-    -n, --num             print the number of frames in each file and exit --psf PSF             PSF filename (must have same number of atoms as DCDs) --pdb PDB             PDB filename (must have same number of atoms as DCDs) --first INT           the first frame to be written to the output file (default: 0, first frame)
+    -n, --num             print the number of frames in each file and exit --psf PSF             PSF filename (must have same number of atoms as DCDs) --pdb PDB             PDB filename (must have same number of atoms as DCDs) --first INT           index of the first output frame, default: 0 --last INT            index of the last output frame, default: -1 --stride INT          number of steps between output frames, default: 1 --align SEL           atom selection for aligning frames, a PSF or PDB file must be provided, if a PDB is provided frames will be superposed onto PDB coordinates
-    --last INT            the last frame to be written to the output file (default: -1, last frame)
-    --stride INT          number of frames to skip when writing (default: 1, skip none)
-    --align SELSTR        atom selection for aligning frames, one of PSF or PDB files must be provided

 Examples
 ===============================================================================